medsidd/whyline-denver/docs/ARCHITECTURE.md

 **Why differentiate?** Hot marts are queried frequently in app (need fast response); cold marts are referenced less often (view over Parquet is acceptable).

 Nightly syncs mirror the consolidated DuckDB file to `gs://whylinedenver-raw/marts/duckdb/warehouse.duckdb`.
 The Cloud Run Streamlit service mounts that blob (read-only) via GCS Fuse, keeping cold-starts fast without maintaining a dedicated database.
+Streamlit also symlinks `/app/data/marts` to the mounted bucket so DuckDB views resolve parquet directly from GCS.

+At runtime a lightweight nginx sidecar (same container) terminates HTTP, proxies `/app/*` to the internal Streamlit server (running with `--server.baseUrlPath=/app`), redirects `/ → /app`, and serves static placeholders for `/docs` and `/data`.
+This keeps routing consistent with Cloudflare's apex redirect while letting us swap in real docs/downloads later.

 ---